profsmith89/ctps/_sources/chap10.md

 # Read the input book as one long string
 # Create an empty Python dictionary as our book index
 #
-# foreach line in the book:
+# for each line in the book:
 #     if line starts with book-unit pattern:
 #         increment book-unit counter
 #     create wordlist from line